 Quality 82: Jersey Knit

 Quality 82, is a unique fine jersey cotton and a descendent of the original lisle cotton Sunspel used on some of the earliest t-shirts ever made.
 It is constructed from long staple cotton which is hand picked so that only the softest, highest quality fibres are selected.
 These fibres are combed to remove imperfections, before being twisted together to create a strong, smooth, fine cotton thread that won’t tangle through being worn or washed.
 This twist makes it a much cleaner yarn though we still pass it over a flame to remove any overhanging ends.
 It’s then double spun to remove any remaining impurities.
-We make T-Shirts, underwear and Polo Shirts using Q82.
+We make our fine quality English T-Shirts, cotton boxer shorts and polo shirts using Q82.

 Quality 14: Cellular Warp Knit

 Quality 14 dates back to the 1930s.
 It is a lightweight, breathable cotton fabric, constructed from an open knit that allows air to circulate around the body.
 We developed Q14 on the traditional lace making machines of Long Eaton, Nottingham: the centre of the British lace making industry.
 Our earliest Q14 garments were made using Sea Island cotton and today we use a smooth, compact cotton that is both cool and comfortable.
 We make underwear using Q14.

 Quality 75: Warp Knit